How to Get From Barcelona Airport to the City Centre

 To the Metro from Terminal 1

 As you leave the baggage claim area, go straight ahead so that you pass between the taxi ramp and the Go Natural snack bar.
-Keep walking straight ahead; you will see red metro signs above the escalator, which leads down to the underground metro station (see photo above).
+Keep walking straight ahead; you will see red metro signs above the escalator, which leads to the underground metro station (see photo above).

 To the Metro from Terminal 2